Haiku-Ergo/Tactile-Display-Computer-Peripheral/README.md

 I haven't finished the project so I dont have much software yet.

 I want this information to be free to anyone who wants it.
-I'm putting an MIT license on it.
+I'm putting the least  license on it.

 # Summary of Project:
 - Represent pixels with pins